Jeff Gallo's Bike Build

 The frame came back on May 3rd. what a stunning powder coat job from Lo Ko Coatings in Oak Lawn, IL, and totally worth the wait.
 Went to the shop first thing the next morning to check it out, as well as brought over the motor covers to polish them up.
 The plan was to at least put the valve cover on the motor.
-Well, not only did that happen, we ended up dropping the motor into the frame, put the front end back on - and then also the rear end.
+Not only did that happen, we ended up dropping the motor into the frame, put the front end back on - and then the rear end.

-Completely unplanned, we had the time and made the bike a roller on May 4, 2018.
+Completely unplanned, we had the time and made the bike a roller on May 4, 2019.

 I took the tank home with me to try to get some new ideas for it, looking into a dark red paint scheme now that’s similar to either to either Honda OEM Candy Anteres Red or Candy Alpha Red.